Thinking about Arbitration?

 And, it isn't always cheaper, though it is usually cheaper.
 A case with substantial discovery and depositions, voluminous documents, numerous experts or overly-zealous litigants (or counsel) can cause the costs of arbitration to mirror those of traditional court-based litigation.

 Questions about Arbitration?
-Email me--the address is at the left.
+Email me.